ltclasper/ltclasper.github.io/_posts/2021-07-15-vernacular-geography-in-openstreetmap.md

 </iframe>

 The area known locally as the Snipes is an area of grassland and small woods/copses and is dotted with large mature trees.
-It is bordered on the east by the River Severn and [Red Stone Caves] (http://geopark.org.uk/pub/2015/12/redstone-rock/), the north by Stourport and the south by farmland.
+It is bordered on the east by the River Severn and [Red Stone Caves](http://geopark.org.uk/pub/2015/12/redstone-rock/), the north by Stourport and the south by farmland.
 It was formerly a sand quarry.
 There are no official mentions of “The Snipes” online.

 <iframe id="TheSnipesMap"